thegymnasium/seemingly-seamless/slides-intro.md

 ### 2015 → relaunch <!-- .element: class="hide" -->

-2015 → relaunch on open edx 😲
+2015 → relaunch on Open edX 😲

 Notes: We were featured in an Open edX Conference talk entitled "Building the Plane While Flying it"